Botanical Painting: History & Trees

 What do the following items have in common: the Declaration of Independence, Da Vinci’s notebooks, Bach’s musical scores, Rembrandt’s drawings, Shakespeare’s plays, and the Magna Carta?

-Do you know why trees are important in making a botanical palette?
+Or why trees are important in making a botanical palette?

-Making color with
+Making color with Black Calla Lily

-a Shaggy Mane or Inky Cap Mushroom: Coprinus Comatus
+Making color from a Shaggy Mane or Inky Cap Mushroom: Coprinus Comatus

 Inky cap mushroom and blueberry